afshinrahmati/Algorithm/README.md

 3) Reversing Data: They are useful when you need to reverse an order of elements.
 For example, reversing a word.
 4) Undo Mechanism: Many applications (like text editors) use stacks to implement undo features.
 5) Build compilers(syntax checking)
+6) what data it was save in last

+# Queues
+* we can implement with array or linklist (array is good for cach and fast ,.....)
+* it is not good implement with array beacue when you rmeove from first all element should return back O(n) and link link list i good <head,Tail>
+it is similar to stack but from the firsts,they are a type of datastructure that their element held in a sequence till end. and the elements enqueued end of the  sequence and First in First out(FIFO). and it is good for priniting jobs and handleing request in web service , Peek (get the top element). operation in Enqueue (insert),Dequeue (remove)
+* look O(n)
+* enqueue O(1)
+* dequeue O(1)
+* peek O(1)
+### why is good?
+1) it is look printer